• Skip to primary navigation

 Jump to Recipe

-Even if you don't opt to make a full-blown Niçoise salad, this delicious Niçoise vinaigrette will make any version of fresh greens or veggies magical. 😉
+Even if you don't opt to make a full-blown Niçoise salad, this easy vinaigrette will make any version of salad greens magical.
+This small batch recipe features fresh herbs and shallot along with Dijon, champagne vinegar and no anchovies.

 Homemade Niçoise salad dressing in a tall glass jar with fresh thyme alongside it.